Shruti-Mahato/SRAM/README.md

 | :---: |
 | Fig.6: Timing diagram of precharge circuit |

 In Figure 6, we can see that when PC is low, BL and BLB are charged up to vdd.
-After precharge BL and BLB voltage will drop as per the stored value.
+After precharge BL and BLB voltage will drop as per the stored value in SRAM.

 ### 3. Row Decoder